Leung Ping-kwan: Life

 Yesi was born in Xinhui District in Guangdong during 1949.
 The same year, his family settled in Hong Kong, and he was raised there.
 His father died when he was four.

 He began writing in the 1960s and quickly became known as a translator of foreign-language literature and for his editorial work on a number of literary publications targeted at young Chinese readers in both Hong Kong and Taiwan.

 After graduating from Hong Kong Baptist College, now Hong Kong Baptist University, with a bachelor's degree in English (BA in English Language and Literature), Yesi got a job first as a secondary school teacher, then as the editor of the arts supplement of the South China Morning Post (SCMP).
 In 1978, he went to America for further studies.
-In 1984, Yesi obtained his PhD degree in comparative literature at the University of California, San Diego.
-His thesis was entitled "Aesthetics of Opposition: A Study of the Modernist Generation of Chinese Poets, 1936-1949".
+In 1984, Yesi obtained his PhD in comparative literature at the University of California, San Diego.
+His thesis was titled "Aesthetics of Opposition: A Study of the Modernist Generation of Chinese Poets, 1936-1949".

 Yesi returned to Hong Kong after earning his doctorate.
 He taught at the Department of English Studies and Comparative Literature at the University of Hong Kong.
 In 1998 he obtained a position as a professor in comparative literature in the Chinese Department at Lingnan University.
 Later on, he also became director of the Research Institute for the Humanities.
 He specialized in teaching literature and film, comparative literature, the literature of Hong Kong, modern literary criticism, and Chinese literary writing.

 Yesi had achievements across many areas of literature, including poetry, prose, novels, drama, and literary and cultural criticism.
 He wrote mostly in Chinese.
 However, his English works were also published in the Hong Kong magazine Muse and his poetry and prose have been translated into English, French, Korean, Japanese, Arabic, Portuguese, and German.

 In 2010, Yesi stated publicly that he had been diagnosed with lung cancer.
 He died on 5 January 2013.